Before tax vs after tax? How to sort out your Super

 After tax (non-concessional)

-If you pay into super from your pay after tax or savings – when you have already paid income tax yourself on the amount – and don’t claim a tax deduction, it’s called a non-concessional contribution.
+If you contribute monies into super from your (net/after tax) pay or accumulated or savings – when you have already paid income tax yourself on the amount – and don’t claim a tax deduction, it’s called a non-concessional contribution.

-There is no contributions tax on non-concessional contributions, So if you put $1,000 into super, you have the full $1,000 working for you.
-Remember that you probably paid tax of up to 47% including the Medicare Levy to earn that money.
+There is no contributions tax on non-concessional contributions, so if you put $1,000 into super, you have the full $1,000 working for you.

 Which one is best?

-If you only look at the numbers, making before-tax contributions works best because paying 15% contributions tax is preferable than having the money paid to you as salary, which will be taxed at rates up to 47%.
+Well that depends on your personal circumstance, but if you only look at the numbers, making before-tax contributions can work best because paying 15% contributions tax is preferable than having the money paid to you as salary, if your salary is over $18,200.
+Income tax rates are between 21% - 47% including Medicare levy.

 That relatively generous tax treatment means the government puts caps on how much you can pay into super each year.
-Before tax contributions are capped at $25,000, with after tax contributions capped at $100,000.
+Before tax (concessional) contributions are capped at $27,500*, with after tax (non-concessional) contributions capped at $110,000*.
 Pay more and you could be slugged with penalties.

 If you want to dig down into the detail, there are other differences as well: